notArqen/relay/README.md

 ### interface
 - clean, minimal layout designed to stay out of the way
-- responsive — works on desktop and mobile
+- responsive — works on desktop and (unstably) mobile
 - **relay-mini** — a stripped-down lightweight variant for when even the standard version feels like too much

 ### privacy